 A) The Commissioner may allow, with written approval, the movement of gypsy moth, in any living stage of development, into or within Minnesota for research purposes.

-This Notice and State Emergency Quarantine are effective July 1, 2014 and was modified on July 1, 2015.
+This Notice and State Formal Quarantine was effective July 1, 2014 and was modified on July 1, 2015.

 Signed copy on file.